-Cons for Cost Plus Pricing:
+Cons for using a Cost Plus Pricing Strategy:

 - You’re not factoring in your competition and position in the market with this pricing method.
 You are relying solely on your expenses to justify your prices.
 This could leave you vulnerable if you price too low or too high.

 - It’s not always simple to use the average cost per session to determine pricing.
-In some Core Offers select session times may not be as valuable as others.
+In some core offers, select session times may not be as valuable as others.

 This method may work well if you can deliver your services at a lower cost than your competitors and can bring in a large volume of clients.

-Pros of Penetration Pricing:
+Pros of using a Penetration Pricing Strategy:

-Cons of Penetration Pricing:
+Cons of using a Penetration Pricing Strategy:

-If you choose Economy Pricing you’re most likely going to cut all the extra benefits and reduce the level of service you provide.
-I’d imagine that to survive you would simply be providing a place for people to workout.
-You wouldn’t require a highly skilled staff and you wouldn’t provide extra benefits like accountability, nutrition or even much coaching/individualization with this method.
+If you choose economy pricing you’re most likely going to cut all the extra benefits and reduce the level of service you provide.
+I’d imagine that to survive you would simply be providing a place for people to work out.
+You wouldn’t require a highly skilled staff and you wouldn’t provide extra benefits like accountability, nutrition, or even much coaching/individualization with this method.

 However, if you look at some group exercise classes it would seem that you could get this method to work if you could market well enough to get the volume.

-Pros of Economy Pricing:
+Pros of using an Economy Pricing Strategy:

 - It can be easier to run and staff due to the lower level of service needed

-Cons of Economy Pricing:
+Cons of using an Economy Pricing Strategy: